nerabits/Surge-Manual/others/managed-configuration.md

 # Managed Configuration

-Surge can update a config file from an URL automatically.
+Surge can update a config file from a URL automatically.
 If the config starts with

 `#!MANAGED-CONFIG http://test.com/surge.conf interval=60 strict=true`